nomicness/a-whole-new-world/laws.md

 **332.** Players should add a description of their village.
 Players will be rewarded 100 points the first time they add a description of their village.

 **333.** All villages reside on the same planet.
 This planet's name is Credo.

+**335.** Players points may not be set or updated unless explicitly stated in the rules.